Home > Blog Posts > Paying Off Debt and Kicking Money Stress to The Curb

 The first thing you need to do is commit to the cause.
 Although debt is a pretty natural part of life, it’s not something you want to ignore.
 If you want things to change, you have got to do what it takes to make that change happen.
 That might mean you need to give up buying your lunch every day or getting the jumbo-sized popcorn when you only ever eat half of it.
 Your sacrifices will be rewarded with a debt-free future.

 As soon as you start to see a dent in your debt, you’ll start to feel better and your commitment to budgeting while you’re broke, will only continue to grow.
 So, let’s get into it, shall we?

 1. Making a plan for paying off debt

 It’s a good idea to establish what your debts are, their amounts and their interest rates.
 Then, just like creating a budget, prioritise each debt in the order you want to pay them off.
-Your aim is to pay as much as you can afford off one debt, while just paying the minimum on the others until the first one is completely paid off, then you move on to the next one down the list get a personal loan.
+You aim to pay as much as you can afford off one debt, while just paying the minimum on the others until the first one is completely paid off, then you move on to the next one down the list.